mahrncic/mahrncic/README.md

-## Senior software engineer and enthusiast
+## Senior software engineer and team lead

 - 💻 Working with .NET and Microsoft technologies
 - 5️⃣+ years of professional experience in software development